-Warriors’ Stephen Curry is 4th player in NBA playoff history to score at least 30 points in 3 straight games without missing a free throw
+Golden State Warriors star point guard Stephen Curry is just the fourth player in NBA postseason history to score 30 or more points in at least three consecutive games without missing a free throw.

 Hall of Famers Larry Bird, Ray Allen and Steve Nash are the other players to accomplish this feat.